 In the Spring of 2010, the USDA gave full approval to this vaccine which confirms the safety and effectiveness of the vaccine, where field experience data shows it is well-tolerated and has adverse effects comparable to those seen for other canine vaccines.

 According to Steve Shell, Companion Animal Business Unit Head of Intervet/Schering-Plough Animal Health, makers of the vaccine, more than 9,000 small animal practices nationwide have this vaccine in their clinics.

 Cases of canine influenza have been identified in 33 states and the District of Columbia.
 During 2009-2010, outbreaks occurred in shelters, kennels, dog day-care centers, veterinary clinics and other facilities.

 The cost of treating CIV and the potential for serious secondary infection, led the American Veterinary Medical Association to call for the development of this great new vaccine.

-Vaccine orders that contain less than $250 in vaccine will be charged $21.95 for UPS 2nd Day Air shipping.
+Vaccine orders that total $350 or more get Free UPS Second Day Air shipping, less than $350 in vaccine will be charged $25.95 for UPS 2nd Day Air shipping.